ar-io/specs/arns/arns-core-01.md

 ### State

-Returns specific information about the state of the **ARNS-CORE-01** process, including all Records and its current Owner.
+Returns specific information about the state of the **ARNS-CORE-01** process, including all `Records` and its current `Owner`.
 Executable by anonymous users.

 #### Parameters